BrokenEmpire/PiCamera/README.md

 # PiCamera
 Raspberry Pi Camera

-A C++ library which demonstrates the absoulte bare miniumn required to get h264 encoded video from the Raspberry Pi Camera.
+A C++ library which demonstrates the absolute bare miniumn required to get h264 encoded video from the Raspberry Pi Camera.